List of heads of state of Spain: House of Habsburg (1516–1700)

 Following the deaths of Isabella (1504) and Ferdinand (1516), their daughter Joanna inherited the Spanish kingdoms.
 However, she was kept prisoner at Tordesillas due to her mental disorder.
 As Joanna's son, Charles I (the future Holy Roman Emperor, Charles V), did not want to be merely a regent, he proclaimed himself king of Castile and Aragon jointly with his mother.
-Subsequently, the Castilian and Aragonese Cortes alleged oath to him as co-monarch with his mother.
+Subsequently, the Castilian and Aragonese Cortes recognized him as co-monarch along with his mother.
 Upon her death, he became sole King of Castile and Aragon, and the thrones were left permanently united to Philip II of Spain and successors.
 Traditional numbering of monarchs follows the Castillian crown; i.e. after King Ferdinand (II of Aragon and V of Castile jure uxoris as husband of Queen of Castille Isabella I), the next Ferdinand was numbered VI.
 Likewise, Alfonso XII takes his number following that of Alfonso XI of Castile rather than that of Alfonso V of Aragon, the prior Spanish monarchs with that name.